 Search for Education, Elevation and Knowledge

-The Search for Education, Elevation and Knowledge (SEEK) Program, one of the major initiatives of The City University of New York (CUNY), was created by the Board of Higher Education of The City University in 1964.
+The Percy E. Sutton (SEEK) Search for Education, Elevation and Knowledge (SEEK) Program, one of the major initiatives of The City University of New York (CUNY), was created by the Board of Higher Education of The City University in 1964.
 SEEK is designed for students who require financial and academic support to complete a college education.
-Students in the program receive up to ten semesters of economic and academic support while meeting the requirements for an baccalaureate degree.
+Students in the program receive up to ten semesters of economic and academic support while meeting the requirements for a baccalaureate degree.

 Basic Skills instruction, individual and group counseling, tutorial services, and a financial aid stipend for education expenses are provided to each Special Programs/SEEK student.
 Funding of these supportive services is provided by The New York State Higher Education Opportunity Program Act.
 The major objectives of the SEEK Program at Medgar Evers College are: